 Fifteen-year history of work in nonprofits in Detroit and throughout the Midwest to this work.
 A constant thread has been a focus on othering and belonging (otherwise known as diversity, equity, and inclusion) Experience with urban safety, basic needs, and currently focuses on attendance and chronic absence.
 Matt serves the 313Reads Coalition on the Steering Committee.

-Kim Johnson is a native Detroiter, Detroit Public School graduate and first-generation college graduate.
-Mrs. Johnson is the Founder, President and CEO of Developing Kingdoms in Different Stages, also known as Developing K.I.D.S.
-It is a nonprofit organization in Detroit that serves over 600 youth annually through afterschool and summer programs.
+Kim Johnson is the Founder, President and CEO of Developing Kingdoms in Different Stages, also known as Developing K.I.D.S.
+It is a nonprofit organization in Detroit that serves over 600 youth annually through after school and summer programs.

 Dr. Carmen Kennedy-Rogers serves as the senior program officer of K-12 Education for The Skillman Foundation.
 She leads the Foundation’s efforts to improve educational opportunities in Detroit.